nargalzius/HTMLvideo/README.md

 You can also input an optional second string parameter for a poster file.

 The video has rudimentary detection what browser environment you're on.
 If you're on a mobile browser, once playback starts, it will remove all "custom" controls and default to built-in browser player controls - this is to ensure proper behavior/compatibility.
-Of course, I did say "rudimentary", so you can always manually set it via the `mobile` variable.
+Of course, I did say "rudimentary", so you can always manually set it via the `ismobile` variable.

 ## Quick Start